ibm-cloud-docs/account/iam-session-settings.md

 If you have following access, you can update this setting for other users in your account:

-* Editor or higher role on the User management service
+* Account owners or users assigned the administrator role for the IAM Identity service
 * You are an ancestor in the classic infrastructure hierarchy for the user and you have the Manage users classic infrastructure permission assigned

 ## Setting duration of active sessions